 William Hubbard’s current research primarily involves economic analysis of litigation, courts and civil procedure.
-Hubbard currently serves as an editor of the Journal of Legal Studies.
+Prof. Hubbard currently serves as an editor of the Journal of Legal Studies.
 He teaches courses and seminars in civil procedure, courts, law and economics, and empirical legal studies.

 Prior to joining the Law School faculty, Hubbard clerked for the Hon.
 Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit and practiced law as a litigation associate at Mayer Brown LLP in Chicago, where he specialized in commercial litigation, electronic discovery and appellate practice.